yogawithivana/yogawithivana.github.com/source/private-classes/index.markdown

 <div class="columns">

 <p>Everyone is unique.
-Private yoga classes are the only way to get a tailor-made practice suited to your body, health and lifestyle.
-Whether you would like to lose weight, work on improving core strength, recover from an injury, use yoga to help you cope with a chronic heath condition or simply improve your personal practice, bespoke classes will enable you to get the best results.</p>
+If you are looking to get a tailor-made practice suited to your body, health and lifestyle one to one classes are probably the best choice.
+You can get full attention and focus on your needs whether you would like to lose weight, recover from an injury, use yoga to help you cope with a chronic health condition, or bring your personal practice to a new level.</p>

 <p class="centeredimage"><img src="../images/Bakasana.jpg" alt="Bakasana"></img></p>